Congrats on your student's admission to Wichita State

 Here are the next steps to keep your student moving along the path to Wichita State

-- Set up myWSU student account and email: mywsu.wichita.edu
+- Make sure your child sets up a myWSU student account and email: mywsu.wichita.edu

-- Encourage your student to continually check both their new Wichita State and personal email accounts.
+- Encourage your student to continually check both their new WSU and personal email accounts.
 Vital information about enrollment, housing and payment may be sent to one or both accounts.

-- Complete and submit FAFSA for aid purposes: fafsa.gov
+- Complete and submit FAFSA for aid purposes: studentaid.gov

 - Submit housing application and fee: wichita.edu/housing

-- Keep an eye out for events and swag for future Shockers.
+- Attend W-S-YOU in late March and keep an eye out for events and swag for future Shockers.
+Learn more: wichita.edu/wsyou

 Tips from parents of current Wichita State students: